objectified-framework/objectified/objectified-db/docs/schema.md

 Properties can contain complex objects, which are defined using this table.
 This table allows a property (of an object type) to contain multiple other objects, even objects of objects, if defined properly by the schema.

+# Stored Procedures

+Stored procedures are used in Objectified's Database engine to assist with creation of schemas and validation rules.
+It also controls insertion of data from one table to another, enforcing data retention rules.

+## enforce_class_property_tenant

+Triggered on upsert in `class_property`, checks that the class and property are members of the same tenant ID.

+## generate_schema_for_class(id)

+Walks a `Class` by its ID, generating a JSON Schema as a result based on the `class_property` membership for the `Class`.
+Obeys generation of properties and `$ref` references.

+## update_class_schema(id)

+Triggered on upsert to `class_property` table, calling `generate_schema_for_class` when a change is detected, re-generating the schema, and saving it in the `class_schema` table.

+## nullify_vectorization

+Triggered on upsert in `instance_current`, nullifies the embedding table on update.

+## enforce_instance_tenancy

+Triggered on upsert in `instance`, enforces that the owner and tenant have appropriate access to the `Class` by ID when an `instance` is being inserted or updated.

+## validate_and_update_instance_data

+Triggered on create, update, delete, or restore of data in the `instance_data` table, copying data to the `instance_current` table after validation against the `class_schema` table.
+Performs replacement, deletion, restoration of data, and update delta operations automatically.